Astra0081/minetest/doc/lua_api.md

 * `item`: Position of item that is selected.
 * `direction`: Direction the list will be displayed in
 * `offset`: offset in pixels from position.
+* `alignment`: The alignment of the inventory.
+  It starts at the top left corner and not at the center like the most other types.

+### `hotbar`

+* `direction`: Direction the list will be displayed in
+* `offset`: offset in pixels from position.
+* `alignment`: The alignment of the inventory.
+  It starts at the top left corner and not at the center like the most other types.

 ### `waypoint`